HOUSTON OPPORTUNITY ZONE FUND GUIDE

 However, unlike example 1 because the investment in the 00 Fund was not held for 10 years there will be no exemption from the appreciation on the investment.

-Assuming the investment grows 7% annually, the taxpayer will owe an additional $10 ($40 of gain times 23.8%) of tax upon exit.
+If we assume that the investment grows 7% annually, then the taxpayer will owe an additional $10 ($40 of gain times 23.8%) of tax upon exit.

 Total Tax: $31